-How Our Course is Set up
+How our Course is Set up

 This is a fully asynchronous course.
 That means that we do not meet as a class on any set time.
-I anticipate you will need to spend around 6-7 hours a week on this class - maybe less, maybe more.
-(See estimates below.)

-You will proceed through the course at your pace, but you MUST MEET THE SET DUE DATES for each Module for the quizzes, exams, and the course assignments.
+You will proceed through the course at your pace but MEETING THE SET DUE DATES for each Module for the guizzes, exams, and the course assignment.